pau1m/fullstack-test/readme.md

 Tasks remaining to be completed listed in repo issue queue (I went over time).

-Ignored the user stories in terms of chunking commits (no branches / pull requests) and instead used (relatively) atomic commits - to give a fully realistic representation of workflow and progress.
+Ignored the user stories in terms of chunking commits (no branches / pull requests) and instead used (relatively) atomic commits - to give a fully realistic path of progress.
 In retrospect, might have been a bit over-the-top in terms of number of commits.

 Got hung up on a couple of stupid bugs.